GLOBAL

 I have been continuing the concept and research and creating equivalent photo series in country after country around the globe or, to be more precise in site after site.

-The number of people being photographed is proportional to the average life expectancy, so in each country, one photograph for each year of life.
-In other words, each location is represented by 50-80 people depending on site.
+each location is represented by 50-80 people depending on site.
 Life expectancy varies greatly around the world, over 80 years (women) in e.g. Japan or Sweden while less than 50 years in some African countries.
-This indicates radically different conditions governing life expectancy, and raises many political and social questions.
+This indicates radically different conditions governing life

 In addition to the statistics of life-expectancy, also ethnicity and socioeconomic variation of the citizens at the specific site is included.
 Since no statistics are presented in direct connection to any specific portrait, the meeting with the naked face seems to raise even more questions.
 The viewer is left to guess who is a man/woman, who might be an executive or working in the fields, who might be gay, Muslim, Christian, atheist, foreigner etc. and ultimately whether friend or foe.
 Our prejudices are challenged as it is not possible to immediately place people in categories for the sake of our comfort.